algolia/instantsearch/docs/search-store-instance.md

 ### Create a search store from Algolia credentials

 The easiest way to create a search store, is by using the `createFromAlgoliaCredentials` factory method.
+In that case, all you need is the Algolia application ID and the search API key.
+These information can both be found on your [Algolia dashboard](https://www.algolia.com/dashboard), on the "API keys" screen.

+**Security notice: Make sure you always use Search Only API keys.
+Using the Admin API key in a frontend application would let any user have full control over your Algolia application.**

 ```js
 import { createFromAlgoliaCredentials } from 'vue-instantsearch';